KNawm/aidungeon-twilio/README.md

 ## About

-This sample shows how to integrate a custom machine learning model with an API to build an AI-powered conversational bot that builds a story based on your input.
+This project shows how to integrate a custom machine learning model with an API to build an AI-powered conversational bot that builds a story based on your input.

 ## Set up